 - Brewing Siphon ~ Used to move the apple wine from one container to another, and for bottling.
 Using a siphon allows you to move the ferment without disturbing the sediment on the bottom by simply pouring it from one container to another.
 Pouring carefully, you can technically get away without one, but it’s a lot easier to use a siphon and it’ll result in a finished apple wine with more clarity.

-- Brewing Sanitizer ~ A one step no-rinse brewing sanitizer cleans and sanitizes all equipment before use, preventing contamination and resulting in a more predictable winemaking experience.
-Without it, there’s a greater chance of infection by acetic acid bacteria (that will turn the apple wine to vinegar).
+- Brewing Sanitizer ~ A one-step no-rinse brewing sanitizer cleans and sanitizes all equipment before use, preventing contamination and resulting in a more predictable winemaking experience.
+Without it, there’s a greater chance of infection by acetic acid bacteria (that will turn the apple wine into vinegar).

 Making Apple Wine from Store-Bought Juice

 I’m starting with a jug of organic apple juice from our local coop, and it conveniently comes in a glass carboy.
 That saves money on buying a carboy, which even empty tends to cost around as much as this jug of juice.

 You’ll need a bit under a full gallon, and in the end, I had 1 1/2 cups of spare juice from this gallon after I added the sugar and other additives.